docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.md

 The audio buffers you use for GetAudio() should likewise be an array of kPrAudioChannelType_MaxChannel channels, and yes, this means you may be allocating more space than actually used.

-In the exporter’s Audio tab UI, you can provide a parameter to choose between various multi-channel audio layouts.
+In the exporter's Audio tab UI, you can provide a parameter to choose between various multi-channel audio layouts.
 You can compare your settings to what we have with the built-in formats, QuickTime and MXF (such as MXF OP1a and DNxHD).
 From the user selection in your audio export settings (e.g., 2x stereo, etc), you will know how many of those channels passed back in GetAudio() should actually be written to the file.

-Here’s a helpful video on audio track mapping: [http://www.video2brain.com/en/lessons/changes-in-audio-tracks-and-merged-clip-audio](http://www.video2brain.com/en/lessons/changes-in-audio-tracks-and-merged-clip-audio)
+Here's a helpful video on audio track mapping: [http://www.video2brain.com/en/lessons/changes-in-audio-tracks-and-merged-clip-audio](http://www.video2brain.com/en/lessons/changes-in-audio-tracks-and-merged-clip-audio)

 ---